MOVEMENT & MEDITATION

 Drawing upon the vast expertise within our surrounding community, we invite artists and professionals to be interviewed by our company and lead us in workshops related to their crafts.

 Members of the company propose and organize experiences and service projects that bring us closer to one another and to our surroundings.
-As part of this work, ATLAS produces and performs short plays based on storybooks for the NMS Preschool.
+ATLAS students volunteer during storytime in the NMS Preschool, and participate in community service projects on campus.
 Each year ATLAS attends several professional theatre productions at Long Wharf Theatre.
 ATLAS takes advantage of our downtown location to explore the great city of New Haven.

 How will my child improve as a reader and writer?